 - Residential drainage culvert relocation permit.

-Working closely with the Utility Department and Customer Billing Services (CBS), Development Services also provides permit coordination for the issuance of:
+Working closely with the Utilities Department and Customer Billing Services (CBS), Development Services also provides permit coordination for the issuance of:

 - Domestic Backflow Modification Permits